F A Q

 SoapCalc can only provide a limited perspective on your question.
 The many thousands of soapmakers available to you on soapmaking message boards and forums will ensure a more thorough answer.

 You can pose the question to one of the first 6 Yahoo message groups listed here: These groups are free to join, the members are very helpful to newcommers and you can get many answers from the thousands of soap makers in these groups.
 It would be a good idea to mention what process you are using (CP, CPOP, HP, etc.).
 Also, if it's not a trade secret, your recipe.
-Click on 'Messages' on the left then you can search the archived messages for just about any topic on soapmaking - e.g. colorants, EOs, FOs, trace, seizing, orange spots, ash on top, temperature, lye concentration or water amounts, various specific oils used in soapmaking.
+You can search the archived messages for just about any topic on soapmaking - e.g. colorants, EOs, FOs, trace, seizing, orange spots, ash on top, temperature, lye concentration or water amounts, various specific oils used in soapmaking.

 2. Can I use SoapCalc for making goats milk soap?

-3. What do the "'Individual" and "Combined"columns on the left mean?
+3. What do the "'One" and "All"columns on the left mean?